Ramblurr/Far-Horizons/README.md

 ## Create Home System Templates

-The `fh create-home-systems` commands creates a set of templates for home systems.
+The `fh create home-systems` command creates a set of templates for home systems.
 The templates are named `homesystemN.dat` where `N` is the number of planets in the template.
 (The number ranges from 3 to 9).
 The command ensures that one planet in the system template is "earth-like" and will be a good starting point for a species.

-When a species is added to the game, the template is used to updated their home system.
+When a species is added to the game, they are assigned an unclaimed home system.
+The template that matches the number of planets in the system is used to update resources in the system.
+The actual values are randomly tweaked to prevent all the systems from looking the same.

-NB: `fh create-home-systems` replaces `MakeHomes`.
+NB: `fh create home-systems` replaces `MakeHomes`.

 # List Galaxy